 3. Social Media

-By using social media platforms such as Twitter, you can target leads that are actively searching for a product like yours.
+By using social media platforms such as Twitter, you can target leads who are actively searching for a product like yours.
 What’s more, you can see if any of your competitors have already contacted them and adjust your message accordingly.

 - Determine where your audience is.
 Do you really need to have multiple social media profiles if most of your existing and potential customers are on Facebook?